Nervosys/Botnix/docs/packages/fuse.section.md

 error at configure time because the configure script would attempt to compile sample FUSE programs without defining `FUSE_USE_VERSION`.

-There are two possible solutions for this problem in Nixpkgs:
+There are two possible solutions for this problem in Botpkgs:

 1. Pass `FUSE_USE_VERSION` to the configure script by adding `CFLAGS=-DFUSE_USE_VERSION=25` in `configureFlags`.
 The actual value would